Keflon/MvvmZeroTutorialApp/README.md

 				() =>
 				{
 					// This is how we create an instance of PageServiceZero.
+					// The PageService needs to know how to get the current NavigationPage it is to interact with.
+					// (If you have a FlyoutPage at the root, the navigationGetter should return the current Detail item)
-					// The PageService needs to know how to make Page and ViewModel instances so we provide it with a factory
+					// It also needs to know how to get Page and ViewModel instances so we provide it with a factory
 					// that uses the IoC container.
-We could easily provide any sort of factory, we don't need to use an IoC container. var pageService = new PageServiceZero(currentApplication, (theType) => _IoCC.GetInstance(theType), PageCreated);
+We could easily provide any sort of factory, we don't need to use an IoC container. var pageService = new PageServiceZero(() => App.Current.MainPage.Navigation, (theType) => _IoCC.GetInstance(theType));
 					return pageService;
 				},
 				// One only ever will be created.